tranha02/iris/README.md

 This repository hosts a reference implementation written in Golang using [LibP2P project](https://github.com/libp2p) along with integration of Iris into [Slips IPS](https://github.com/draliii/StratosphereLinuxIPS) and [Fides Trust Model](https://github.com/lukasforst/fides).

+This project is funded by [NlNet NGI Zero Entrust](https://nlnet.nl/project/Iris-P2P/)

 For more details regarding architecture/implementation, we refer reader to [docs/architecture.md](docs/architecture.md) or the thesis itself.

 ### Motivation